-You don’t have to travel far to find some of the devastation of the 2013 earthquake.
-On our travels, we passed a church in the small town of Loboc which was nearly destroyed.
+You don’t have to travel far to find devastation from the 2013 earthquake.
+In my travels, I passed a church in the small town of Loboc, which was nearly destroyed.
 It is held together with scaffolding and supports to stabilize what’s left of the structure.
 The facia and mid-span of the church crumbled during the shaking

 Along with this church, there were other structures along the river which toppled due to the violent shaking.
 The USGS’s shake make indicated that the ground shaking was most violent on Bohol and considered moderate on surrounding islands.

 Adjacent to the Loboc Church is a common dirt parking area overlooking the river.
 The only structures left are some public bathrooms and the remnants of the Loboc bell tower.
 It didn’t hit me until I wrote this article that the dirt parking area used to be a two-story building with local merchants and a bank.
 It’s now just dirt and rubble from the destruction of 2013.